-As mentioned, having correctly-inflated tyres with the right amount of tread helps greatly with control in wet conditions.
+As previously mentioned, having correctly-inflated tyres with the right amount of tread helps greatly with control in wet conditions.

-Check your wiper blades
+4. Check your wiper blades

-If you haven’t changed your wiper blades since you got your car, or you haven’t had a look at the rubber for at least a year, then give them a check.
+If you haven’t changed your wiper blades since you got your car, or you haven’t looked at the rubber for at least a year, give them a check.
 Wiper blades that are damaged or degraded won’t do as good a job of clearing your screen, which could obscure your vision.

 Wiper blades aren’t too expensive to replace and are pretty easy to fit, but Halfords will do it for you – just ask or select ‘add fitting’ at the online checkout.
 If you need new blades but aren’t sure which ones fit your car, then start with our wiper blade lookup tool.

-Consider a hydrophobic treatment
+5. Consider a hydrophobic treatment